Robot ethics: In popular culture

 Another facet of roboethics is specifically concerned with the treatment of robots by humans, and has been explored in numerous films and television shows.
 One such example is Star Trek: The Next Generation, which has a humanoid android, named Data, as one of its main characters.
-For the most part, he is trusted with mission critical work, but his ability to fit in with the other living beings is often in question.
-More recently, the movie Ex Machina and TV show Westworld have taken on these ethical questions quite directly by depicting hyper-realistic robots that humans treat as inconsequential commodities.
-The questions surrounding the treatment of engineered beings has also been key component of Blade Runner (franchise) for over 50 years.
+For the most part, he is trusted with mission-critical work, but his ability to fit in with the other living beings is often in question.
+More recently, the movie Ex Machina and the TV show Westworld have taken on these ethical questions quite directly by depicting hyper-realistic robots that humans treat as inconsequential commodities.
+The questions surrounding the treatment of engineered beings has also been key component of Blade Runner for over 50 years.
 Films like Her have even distilled the human relationship with robots even further by removing the physical aspect and focusing on emotions.

 Although not a part of roboethics per se, the ethical behavior of robots themselves has also been a joining issue in roboethics in popular culture.
-The Terminator series focuses on robots run by an conscious AI program with no restraint on the termination of its enemies.
-This series too has the same archetype as The Matrix series, where robots have taken control.
-Another famous pop culture case of robots or AI without programmed ethics or morals is HAL 9000 in the Space Odyssey series, where HAL (a computer with advanced AI capabilities who monitors and assists humans on a space station) kills all the humans on board to ensure the success of the assigned mission after his own life is threatened.
+The Terminator series focuses on robots run by a conscious AI program with no restraint on the termination of its enemies.
+This series has the same archetype as The Matrix series, where robots have taken control.
+Another famous pop culture case of AI with defective morality is HAL 9000 in the Space Odyssey series, where HAL (a computer with advanced AI capabilities who monitors and assists humans on a spacecraft) kills humans on board to ensure the success of the assigned mission after his own life is threatened.